java-to-kotlin/java-to-kotlin.github.io/reviews.md

 ## On [O'Reilly](https://learning.oreilly.com/library/view/java-to-kotlin/9781492082262/)

 > ⭐️⭐️⭐️⭐️⭐️
 >
+> This is a great piece for every Java programmer who thinks about trying out Kotlin.
+It doesn't cover every language feature and is by no means a replacement for the reference documentation, but it is something more important in my opinion.
+As rarely (if ever) in the real world there is a chance to suddenly migrate your project from one language to another, it is crucial to know how you can do such a thing incrementally and where it may bring the most value for your buck.
+And this book pretty much gives you just that.
+>
+>I also really liked that the authors put a lot of focus not only on the language itself but also generally on best practices of software development and functional programming especially.
+The examples are rather simple, but they convey the message pretty well.
+The text is easy to read and understandable.
+Overall, I can truly recommend this book.
+>
+> —michal.olejnik on July 11, 2022

+> ⭐️⭐️⭐️⭐️⭐️
+>
 > Extremely well written.
 Gives historical context as to why Kotlin is what it is and how that fixes issues that were accumulated in the Java througout the years.
 A great intro on how to start with Java to Kotlin conversion on your projects.
+>
 > —josef.bodnar, October 19, 2021